apify/crawlee/README.md

         // This function will be called for each URL to crawl.
         // Here you can write the Puppeteer scripts you are familiar with,
-        // with the exception that browsers and pages are automatically managed by Apify SDK.
+        // with the exception that browsers and pages are automatically managed by the Apify SDK.
         // The function accepts a single parameter, which is an object with the following fields:
         // - request: an instance of the Request class with information such as URL and HTTP method
         // - page: Puppeteer's Page object (see https://pptr.dev/#show=api-class-page)